This article will help you:

 As an alternative, you could create a computed property (number of orders, say), which will store the relevant number as a single integer, attached to each individual user.
 And while either a cohort or a computation would get the job done, in this use case, a computed property would be the more elegant and flexible choice.

 Computed properties are ideal tools for personalization campaigns.
-There are two types of computed properties:
+There are three types of computed properties:

 - Aggregation: This property type aggregates the sum, minimum, maximum, or average of the values of an event property over a defined period of time.

 - First/last value: This property type includes only the first or last value of the selected property in charts.

 To create a new computed property, follow these steps: